deislabs/spiderlightning/docs/service-implementation-101.md

 	RUST_LOG=$(LOG_LEVEL) $(SLIGHT) -c './examples/pubsub-producer-demo/mosquitto_slightfile.toml' run -m ./examples/pubsub-producer-demo/target/wasm32-wasi/release/pubsub-producer-demo.wasm
 ```

-With this, you should have the basic understanding on how to get started developing capabilities for Slight — Now, all you are missing is just the implementation of the service itself!
+With this, you should have the basic understanding on how to get started developing capabilities for Slight.
+Now, all you are missing is just the implementation of the service itself!
 We are looking forward to your contributions 🚀